mnot/I-D/variant/draft.md

 * MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
 * MUST define a response header field that indicates the result of selection, whose field-name SHOULD begin with "Content-" and whose field-value SHOULD be a token.
-* MUST define an algorithm for selecting a result, given a request header field value.
+* MUST define an algorithm for selecting a result.
 It MUST return an ordered list of selected responses, given the incoming request, a list of selected responses, and the list of available values from `Variants`.
+If the result is an empty list, it implies that the cache does not contain an appropriate response.

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

+Note that unlike Vary, Variants does not use stored request headers to help select a response; this is why defining a response header to aid selection is required.

 ## Cache Behaviour {#cache}